 Easingwold Bridge Club meets on Tuesday evenings throughout the year, starting at 7.00pm.
 Easingwold is 15 miles from York, just off the A19 trunk road.
 We meet at the Galtres Centre, off the main Market Square.

 We have a total of 27 members and on average four tables.
 Non-members with partners are always welcome without pre-arrangement – just turn up on the night.
 Club membership is £5 per annum & the weekly table money £1.50 (non-members charged £2).
 The club is affiliated to the EBU.
 For further information please ring (01347) 821762.

 Brian Rimmer started Garforth Bridge on 17th.September 1975.
 The club met in the outside classroom of a primary school.
 The rent was £1.50 per hour.
 Since 2002 the club venue has been Barwick Cricket Club, which has a secure car park and a small bar.
 We meet on Mondays, Wednesdays & Thursdays from 7pm.
 We will be trialling Thursday afternoons from 22nd October 2015.

 We celebrated our Ruby Anniversary in 2015 at Dintindale restaurant.
 We held our 30th Swiss Teams on 20th September 2015.

 We are a very friendly club & are very eager to welcome new faces.
 Current players and beginners all are welcome.
 Anyone interested – please contact Audrey Jeal, our EBU qualified bridge teacher – tel 0113 2862914.
 We look forward to seeing you.

-The original club was set up in the Old Cock Inn in the centre of Halifax.
-Halifax was one of the first clubs to buy its own property, a terrace house in Rhodes Street.
+Halifax was one of the first clubs to buy its own property, a terrace house at 27 Rhodes Street in December 1959.

 01423 810699View Profile